sakhawy/pico-server/README.md

 1. The server closes the connection.

  >
- > **Side note**: The Berkeley Socket is designed to be concurrent.
-A server socket or a listening socket can accept multiple client sockets. `.listen()` takes an argument called `backlog` which is the maximum number of unaccepted connections in the accepted queue.
+ > **Side note**: Berkeley Sockets are designed to be concurrent.
+A server socket or a listening socket can accept multiple client sockets. `.listen()` takes an argument called `backlog` which is the maximum number of connection in the accepted queue.
 Connections that come after that limit is reached will be refused.

 To make sure we're familiar with how sockets communicate we'll create a simple server-client arch in which the server echos messages sent by the client: